 The fireball from a nuclear explosion contains all of the unexploded nuclear material from the pit, plus the initial fission products and structural materials in the warhead.
 All of these materials, plus nearby gasses in the atmosphere, are exposed to an intense flux of neutrons from the explosion.
 Just as uranium and plutonium nuclei can capture neutrons, the nuclei of all these other materials also capture neutrons and become new isotopes.
 Most of these isotopes are extremely radioactive, with half lives much shorter than a second.
 However some of the isotopes have half lives from minutes to years.
 All of these highly radioactive elements are carried in the fireball.

-As hot materials in the cloud cool and condense the radioisotopes begin to drop out as rain or dust, creating radioactive fallout.
+As hot materials in the cloud cool and condense the radioisotopes begin to drop out as rain or dust, creating radioactive "fallout."
 Within twelve hours after the explosion about 95% of the fission products have decayed to non-radioactive isotopes, but the remaining 5% can be dangerously radioactive, some of it for decades.
-This "fallout" leaves a radioactive trail downwind from the explosion.
+This fallout leaves a radioactive trail downwind from the explosion.
 Atmospheric conditions determine where the fallout intensity will be greatest.
 Rain showers can wash much of the radioactive materials out of the cloud and deposit them in a relatively small area, resulting in a highly concentrated radioactive fallout.

 In the event of a nuclear war the effects of fallout would be far more severe.
 Counterforce attacks would use ground bursts on underground targets like missile silos.
-Ground bursts expose far more material to intense neutron radiation, and the resulting fireball and cloud would carry much more material into the atmosphere and produce large amounts of highly radioactive fallout.
+Ground bursts expose far more material to intense neutron radiation, and the resulting fireball and cloud would carry much more material into the atmosphere and produce huge amounts of highly radioactive fallout.
 A study1 of the effects of an attack on a missile complex near Kansas City, Missouri, concluded that 150 one megaton surface bursts aimed at underground missile silos would destroy every structure that was not reinforced to withstand a nuclear blast in six counties, cause severe damage over another five counties, and produce a fallout cloud that would cover all of the State of Missouri.
 Within the blast areas fallout would be as high as 100,000 Roentgens.
 Directly downwind for 100 miles fallout intensity would be 25,000 Roentgens or greater, and 200 miles all the way across the State in Saint Louis fallout would be 10,000 Roentgens.
 Almost all of the State would receive a dose of 500 Roentgens or more for a period of one month.

 1. The Local Environment Resulting From A Massive Nuclear Attack On Whiteman Air Force Base, Final Technical Report SPC 537, Hurlburt, C. W., Yutko, C. A. and Sullivan, R. J., Federal Emergency Management Agency, Washington, D. C., April 1980.